marlon-erler/bloatless-react/README.md

 );
 ```

-The **children:append** and **children:prepend** directives subscribe to a ListState and sync the element's contents accordingly.
+The **children:append** and **children:prepend** directives subscribe to a `ListState` or `MapState` and sync the element's contents accordingly.

-The ListItemConverter turns an item of the ListState's into an HTMLElement.
+The StateItemConverter turns an item of the State into an HTMLElement.

 ```TypeScript
 import * as React from "bloatless-react";